Culture and menstruation: Menstruation activism

-Menstrual pain and the LGBT community
+Menstrual pain and the transgender and non-binary community

 Recent scholarship has argued that menstruation, although a strictly biological function, has been imbued with gender/sex identity.
 Thus, as advocacy for, and awareness of transgender and non-binary individuals increases across the globe, menstrual activism is evolving as well.
-Effects of the gendered perceptions of menstruation on the LGBTQIA+ community differ, but current debates about the issue focus primarily on two key topics, transfeminine and transmasculine menstrual pain.

-Transmasculine menstrual pain, like transfeminine, includes both physical and mental components.
-As trans men and non-binary individuals may still menstruate, they often experience the same negative side-effects of menstruation, like cramping.
+As trans men and non-binary individuals who were assigned female at birth (AFAB) may still menstruate, they often experience the same negative side-effects of menstruation, like cramping.
 Similarly some argue that the negative effects it may have on mental health have been underexplored.
 As menstruating conflicts with conventional ideas about masculinity, activists are concerned about the dysphoric gender identity that can arise from menstruating, after someone has chosen to transition or adopt a gender identity not linked to their sex at birth.
-Some AFAB individuals (assigned female at birth) and non-binary individuals have expressed concern about the tension between menstruating and affirming their chosen gender identity.
-Scholars have begun arguing for a non-gendered conception of menstruation in both social and medical settings, in an attempt to alleviate the discomfort AFAB and non-binary individuals feel during menstruation.
+Some AFAB individuals have expressed concern about the tension between menstruating and affirming their chosen gender identity.
+Scholars have begun arguing for a non-gendered conception of menstruation in both social and medical settings, in an attempt to alleviate the discomfort AFAB individuals feel during menstruation.
 Examples of this can include but are not limited to: using clinical, non-gendered language to describe menstruation, saying 'cycle' rather than 'period', or 'menstrual products' rather than 'feminine hygiene products'.
-Finally, researchers have also noted that many AFAB and non-binary individuals who menstruate encounter barriers in public restrooms, as men's restrooms do not have sanitary disposal bins in the stalls, and there are often few cubicles in comparison to urinals.
-This results in AFAB and non-binary individuals having to wait for access to stalls, and dispose of their menstrual products in the public waste bin.
-Thus, advocacy for gender-neutral bathrooms has become a more recent part of Menstruation Activism.
+Finally, researchers have also noted that many AFAB individuals who menstruate encounter barriers in public restrooms, as men's restrooms do not have sanitary disposal bins in the stalls, and there are often few cubicles in comparison to urinals.
+This results in AFAB individuals having to wait for access to stalls, and dispose of their menstrual products in the public waste bin.
+Thus, advocacy for gender-neutral bathrooms has become a more recent part of menstruation activism.

+Menstruation and technology

+Femtech (Female Technology), a phrase coined by Ida Tin, is a subclass of technology with a core focus in women's health.
+Apps, devices and other technologies under the category of Femtech provide services such as tracking menstruation, fertility, pregnancy or other reproductive health issues.
+In regards to menstruation and fertility apps, these services often collect data about a person's period, symptoms, sexual activity or fertility.
+These apps provide predictions and health observations by analyzing user's data.
+However, the collection and access of sensitive menstrual and fertility data from users isn't regulated and serves many people across different countries who have differing cultural views about topics such as menstruation and abortion which can put users at risk.